Kwasizabantu

-Kwasizabantu (also KwaSizabantu, Kwa Sizabantu), meaning "where we help people", is a non-denominational church mission originating in South Africa, which has grown to include centres in several countries.
+Kwasizabantu (also KwaSizabantu, Kwa Sizabantu), meaning "where people are helped", is a non-denominational church mission originating in South Africa, which has grown to include centres in several countries.

 This mission station is situated on a farm of 550 hectares between Greytown and KwaDukuza (also known as Stanger) in KwaZulu-Natal, and is currently one of the largest and most successful mission stations in Africa.
 The Mission has a few non-profit initiatives, as well as some successful commercial enterprises which fund its activities.

 Current Structure and Operations

 Today, Kwasizabantu operates as a largely self-sustaining organization with a diverse portfolio of activities in multiple countries.

 Nonprofit Initiatives

 Radio Khwezi

 Established in 1995, this community radio station broadcasts religious content and community programs.
 It is available on FM 90.5 and 107.7 in the KwaZulu-Natal Midlands region and online worldwide.
 Radio Khwezi broadcasts a variety of programs aimed at informing and edifying the community.
 The Sunday services of Kwasizabantu Mission are broadcast live from 11h00 South African time.